cfuehrmann/zelix/README.md

 > Note: Zelix writes logs to files named `zelix.log.yyyy-mm-dd` in the project directory.
 Check these files if you encounter issues.

 Once Zelix opens successfully, try the file tree: Navigate to some file, with Tab or Shift+Tab, or by entering some characters to fuzzy-find a file.
-Then press enter to open the file in Helix.
-If this does not work, please check the logs.
+Then press Enter to open the file in Helix.

+> If pressing 'Enter' does not open the file, it could be due to the file being visible in Broot but not in Helix's file picker.
+This situation may arise if the file is hidden or ignored for various reasons.
+In such cases, use the "Space o" shortcut in Broot.
+That shortcut utilizes Helix's `:open` function, which can access hidden and ignored files.
+However, it positions the cursor at the beginning of the file.

+If opening the file fails, please check the logs.

 Then use Zellij shortcuts Alt+h and Alt+l to switch between tabs: